ionic-team/capacitor-site/pages/docs/v3/apis/app-launcher.md

 # @capacitor/app-launcher

-The AppLauncher API allows to open other apps
+The AppLauncher API allows your app to open other apps

 ## Install